 Today's mobile decoders have additional functions that can be used to control various lighting effects.
 Wired decoders have wire leads that are to be connected during installation and depending on the function, may require the addition of a resistor to properly control a lighting effect.
 Drop-in decoders don't have leads attached, but have solder pads on the decoder to connect wires to for additional function effects.
 Many (if not most) of the drop-in style have resistors already installed next to the solder pads to simplify hookup.

 Our calculators are provided to determine resistance, current and mcd output for LEDs used in static lighting situations.
 That is, lighting intensities that will be fixed once determined.
 Many of the DCC decoder functions include dynamic changes that are made to the effect during the normal course of operation (Rule 17 dimming, for example).
 In these cases, proper resistance selection may not be determined by a simple calculation.
 This is because decoders vary the output to the light source (LED or incandescent bulb) for a given effect.
-Many decoder manufactures will recommend resistance values differently for bulbs and LEDs because these lighting devices behave differently under dynamic control.
-As a result we don't recommend using the calculators to determine optimum resistance values in these situations.
+Many decoder manufactures will recommend resistance values differently for bulbs vs. LEDs because these devices behave differently under dynamic control.
+We don't recommend using our calculators to determine optimum resistance values in these situations.
 If this is your need, check your decoder manual for guidance or contact us at firstname.lastname@example.org and we'll try our best to help you.

 When choosing resistors, if the calculated value is not a "standard" value, always use the next higher standard value for both resistance (ohms) and current carrying capability (watts).

 Being of the firm belief that "one can never have too many tools", we've added several calculators below to assist you in quickly computing the pertinent information needed to properly use our LEDs.